smoofra/softhid/README.md

 Softhid
 ========

 This project is a "soft HID" USB cable.
 It has two micro USB ports.
-One port acts like a USB keyboard (and hopefully mouse in the future).
+One port acts like a USB keyboard and mouse.
 The other port is a usb serial port.
 You can control the keyboard and mouse by sending commands to the serial port.

 Parts